Customise Existing Terraform Templates

 variables.tf

-• main.tf will contain the main set of configuration for your module.
+• main.tf will contain the main set of configurations for your module.

 • outputs.tf will contain the output definitions for your module.
 Module outputs are made available to the configuration using the module, so they are often used to pass information about the parts of your infrastructure defined by the module to other parts of your configuration.